gustavoalfaro/beenshortened/README.md

 ## Overview

-This application uses an [this](https://github.com/gustavoalfaro/beenshortened-api) API to generate short URLs and shows the top most visited shortened URLs.
+This application uses [this](https://github.com/gustavoalfaro/beenshortened-api) API to generate short URLs and shows the top most visited shortened URLs.

 ## Available Scripts

 In the project directory, you can run: <br>
-`npm start`
+`npm run dev`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+`npm start`

+Runs the project in production mode then,

 `npm test`